llaski/laravel-preset/README.md

 - Adds simple Tailwind configured CSS setup
 - Configuration for Laravel Mix
 - Adds compiled assets and those pesky `.DS_Store` files to `.gitignore`
-- Replaces the `welcome.blade.php` template with one that extends the main layout and includes a favicon partial
+- Replaces the `welcome.blade.php` template with `home.blade.php` that extends a main layout and includes a favicon partial.
+Also updates the routes `web.php` file to use the `home` view.

 ### What it includes for the Backend: